Eversource Energy (NYSE:ES) Now Covered by Analysts at Mizuho

-Mizuho assumed coverage on shares of Eversource Energy (NYSE:ES) in a research report report published on Thursday morning, The Fly reports.
-The firm issued a neutral rating and a $89.00 target price on the utilities provider’s stock.
+Mizuho began coverage on shares of Eversource Energy (NYSE:ES) in a research report report published on Wednesday, Analyst Price Targets reports.
+The brokerage issued a neutral rating and a $89.00 price target on the utilities provider’s stock.

-Other equities research analysts have also recently issued research reports about the company.
-Morgan Stanley increased their price target on Eversource Energy from $79.00 to $80.00 and gave the company an underweight rating in a report on Thursday, March 25th.
-KeyCorp cut their price target on Eversource Energy from $98.00 to $93.00 and set an overweight rating for the company in a report on Tuesday, January 12th.
-Credit Suisse Group cut their price target on Eversource Energy from $82.00 to $81.00 and set an underperform rating for the company in a report on Friday, January 15th.
-Finally, Wells Fargo & Company cut their price target on Eversource Energy from $100.00 to $95.00 and set an overweight rating for the company in a report on Thursday, February 25th.
-Two investment analysts have rated the stock with a sell rating, six have given a hold rating and five have issued a buy rating to the company.
-The company presently has a consensus rating of Hold and an average price target of $90.62.
+ES has been the topic of a number of other research reports.
+Credit Suisse Group cut their price objective on shares of Eversource Energy from $82.00 to $81.00 and set an underperform rating on the stock in a research note on Friday, January 15th.
+Wells Fargo & Company dropped their target price on Eversource Energy from $100.00 to $95.00 and set an overweight rating on the stock in a report on Thursday, February 25th.
+KeyCorp lowered their price objective on Eversource Energy from $98.00 to $93.00 and set an overweight rating on the stock in a research report on Tuesday, January 12th.
+Finally, Morgan Stanley increased their price target on shares of Eversource Energy from $79.00 to $80.00 and gave the stock an underweight rating in a report on Thursday, March 25th.
+Two research analysts have rated the stock with a sell rating, six have given a hold rating and four have given a buy rating to the company’s stock.
+The company has an average rating of Hold and an average target price of $90.17.

 The firm also recently announced a quarterly dividend, which was paid on Wednesday, March 31st.
-Shareholders of record on Thursday, March 4th were paid a dividend of $0.6025 per share.
+Stockholders of record on Thursday, March 4th were given a $0.6025 dividend.
+This represents a $2.41 dividend on an annualized basis and a dividend yield of 2.69%.
 This is a boost from Eversource Energy’s previous quarterly dividend of $0.57.
-The ex-dividend date of this dividend was Wednesday, March 3rd.
-This represents a $2.41 annualized dividend and a yield of 2.80%.
-Eversource Energy’s dividend payout ratio (DPR) is 69.86%.
+The ex-dividend date was Wednesday, March 3rd.
+Eversource Energy’s dividend payout ratio is 69.86%.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Great Lakes Advisors LLC grew its stake in shares of Eversource Energy by 2.2% in the fourth quarter.
-Great Lakes Advisors LLC now owns 5,867 shares of the utilities provider’s stock valued at $508,000 after buying an additional 124 shares in the last quarter.
-Checchi Capital Advisers LLC grew its stake in shares of Eversource Energy by 3.1% in the fourth quarter.
-Checchi Capital Advisers LLC now owns 4,475 shares of the utilities provider’s stock valued at $387,000 after buying an additional 135 shares in the last quarter.
-Delta Asset Management LLC TN grew its stake in shares of Eversource Energy by 41.9% in the fourth quarter.
-Delta Asset Management LLC TN now owns 474 shares of the utilities provider’s stock valued at $41,000 after buying an additional 140 shares in the last quarter.
-IHT Wealth Management LLC grew its stake in shares of Eversource Energy by 4.9% in the fourth quarter.
-IHT Wealth Management LLC now owns 3,014 shares of the utilities provider’s stock valued at $261,000 after buying an additional 140 shares in the last quarter.
-Finally, Strategic Investment Advisors MI grew its stake in shares of Eversource Energy by 4.5% in the fourth quarter.
-Strategic Investment Advisors MI now owns 3,560 shares of the utilities provider’s stock valued at $308,000 after buying an additional 152 shares in the last quarter.
-76.79% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Concord Wealth Partners purchased a new position in Eversource Energy in the 4th quarter worth approximately $25,000.
+Regent Peak Wealth Advisors LLC acquired a new stake in shares of Eversource Energy in the fourth quarter valued at approximately $31,000.
+Birchcreek Wealth Management LLC purchased a new position in Eversource Energy during the fourth quarter worth approximately $32,000.
+Horan Securities Inc. purchased a new stake in Eversource Energy in the 4th quarter valued at $32,000.
+Finally, ELM Advisors LLC purchased a new position in shares of Eversource Energy during the 4th quarter worth $35,000.
+76.79% of the stock is owned by institutional investors.

 Eversource Energy Company Profile